mostafatouny/starter-blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Mostafa Touny

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: CS Undergrad

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name: Stanford University
+#- name: ""
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio:

 #interests:
 #- Artificial Intelligence